Act of 18 June 1965 no. 4

 The King may issue transitional rules and regulations otherwise for the implementation and completion of the provisions of this Act.

 When it comes to rules on approvals, certificates of competence, etc. which, in accordance with the Road Traffic Act, are required to carry out certain types of activity, the Ministry can issue regulations on case management rules to complement the rules in the Service Act, including on the case management deadline and legal effects of exceeding the deadline.
-Exceptions to § 11, second paragraph, of the Service Act can only be made when it is justified on the basis of compelling public considerations, including consideration of private individuals' interests worthy of protection.
+Exceptions to Section 11, second paragraph, of the Service Act can only be made when it is justified on the basis of compelling public considerations, including consideration of private individuals' interests worthy of protection.
 The case management rules may deviate from the rules in the Public Administration Act.

-Public authorities can process personal data, including personal data as mentioned in Articles 9 and 10 of the General Data Protection Regulation, when it is necessary to carry out tasks in accordance with this Act with regulations.
+Public authorities can process personal data, including personal data as mentioned in Articles 9 and 10 of the General Data Protection Regulation (GDPR), when it is necessary to carry out tasks in accordance with this Act with regulations.
 Personal data may also be processed as mentioned in connection with traffic safety and accident analysis work.

 • to find a missing person